 Building on earlier papers that argue for the CD scenario for SNe Ia-CSM (section \ref{sec:SN2020eyj}) we propose the CD scenario also for SN 2020eyj, but we consider a new channel that accounts for the helium-rich CSM (section \ref{sec:TheCDscenario}).

 While in the channel of the CD scenario for hydrogen-rich SN Ia-CSM the CEE ends with the merger of the WD companion with the core shortly after the onset of the CEE, in the new channel there are two major CEE phases (section \ref{subsec:HeRichScenario}).
-After the WD removes the hydrogen-rich envelope of the AGB star the spiralling-in process ends at few solar radii from the core.
-Only hundreds to tens of thousands of years later, after further tidal interaction and, mainly, after the helium-rich core expands (Figs. \ref{fig:Evolution5} - \ref{fig:Evolution7Stripped}), the WD enters a CEE with the helium-rich layer.
+After the WD removes the hydrogen-rich envelope of the AGB star the spiralling-in process ends at an orbital separation of $a_{\rm f1} \simeq 5-10 R_\odot$.
+Only hundreds to about $10^4 \yr$ years later, after further tidal interaction and, mainly, after the helium-rich core expands (Figs. \ref{fig:Evolution5} - \ref{fig:Evolution7StrippedZoom}) the WD enters a CEE with the helium-rich layer.
 By that time the hydrogen-rich envelope is at $\approx 0.1- 1 \pc$ and therefore the ejecta collides with a helium-rich CSM at hundreds of AU.
 The WD merges with the core during the second CEE phase, and only after a time (the MED time) of weeks to tens of years the merger remnant explodes.

 In section \ref{subsec:Core} we followed the evolution of two stellar models (Figs. \ref{fig:Evolution5} and \ref{fig:Evolution7}).
 The evolution shows that during the second expansion of the primary star and while it is still hydrogen-rich, i.e., towards its final AGB, there is a massive CO core, there is a massive helium-rich layer, and the core is compact.
-This allows the CEE to remove the hydrogen-rich envelope but for the WD companion to stay outside the core.
+This allows the first CEE to remove the hydrogen-rich envelope but for the WD companion to stay outside the core.
 We further demonstrated this in section \ref{subsec:CoreStripped} by removing the hydrogen-rich envelope and letting the stripped core to evolve.
-The result is a huge expansion of the massive helium-rich layer at about $2.4 \times 10^4 \yr$ later.
+The result is an expansion of the massive helium-rich layer (Figs. \ref{fig:Evolution7Stripped} and \ref{fig:Evolution7StrippedZoom}).
 This expansion can force the WD to spiral-in and merge with the CO core.
 According to the CD scenario the merger product might explode later as a SN Ia.